Supergiovane/node-red-contrib-knx-ultimate/MIGRATION.md

 Missing old node types cannot run in version 8.
 Reinstall the previous KNX Ultimate 7 version and restart Node-RED before migrating.
 Restore the complete backup if necessary.
 Do not delete unknown nodes or reset Matter to try to fix an incomplete migration.

+## After installing version 8

+Restart the Node-RED service, then reload the editor.
+Reloading the browser or pressing Deploy does not replace the service restart.

+Until Node-RED restarts, it may still serve editor definitions from version 7.
+Small compatibility resources keep that editor from getting stuck on “Loading Plugins” or “Loading Nodes”, and the old migration notice asks you to restart.
+Complete the restart before editing or deploying flows.
+These resources do not restore removed nodes or perform migrations.

 ## Using the separate packages

 Hue Ultimate and Matter Ultimate provide their own configuration nodes and device connections.
 To integrate with KNX, select a `knxUltimate-config` gateway in their editors.
 KNX Ultimate continues to provide group address suggestions, datapoints and telegram exchange; it does not need Hue or Matter libraries installed inside its own package.